MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Launch the sample app.
 2. Go to `Settings -> Toggle Block images`
 3. Expected: Message Box that says `Image blocking has been enabled.`
-4. Click `OK` inside the popup dialog
+4. Click `OK` inside the popup dialog and click `Reload`
-5. Scroll down to load more content
-6. Expected: Images are blocked except for those that are already cached
+5. Expected: Images are blocked
-7. Repeat step 2
+6. Repeat step 2
-8. Expected: Message Box that says `Image blocking has been disabled.`
+7. Expected: Message Box that says `Image blocking has been disabled.`
-9. Click `OK` inside the popup dialog and click `Reload`
+8. Click `OK` inside the popup dialog and click `Reload`
-10. Expected: No images are blocked
+9. Expected: No images are blocked

 #### JavaScript Dialogs